MeherulHassanMehedi/MeherulHassanMehedi/README.md

 - 👋 Hi, I’m @MeherulHassanMehedi
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C programming
 - 💞️ I’m looking to collaborate on it.

 <!---